AlaaMezian/NodeJs-backend-structure/README.md

 in this repository i dont aim to provide optimal solution as each project have its own necesitty ,but to help anyone that is starting with a node js project and cant find any inspiration on how to start building the project to take this project as the starting point.

- some of the good practices followed in this repository
+ some of the good practices followed in this repository:
  - Async/Await support
  - WinstonJs Logger Implementation
  - Error Handling